Calls for Czech spy chief and interior minister to resign as STAN corruption scandal widens

 If Rakusan were to resign it would be a big blow to the STAN party, as he is its most prominent and popular figure.
 The scandal has severely damaged the party, a loose grouping of local mayors and others, who shot to power partly based on their campaign against corruption, which they associated with Babis.
 Czechia will hold Senate and municipal elections next month.

-Rakusan said he knew of Mlejnek’s contacts with Redl but that these were strictly professional, and more importantly that Mlejnek has received the highest security clearance from the Czech National Security Agency and Nato.
+Some commentators believe it is only a matter of time before Rakusan has to sacrifice Mlejnek, otherwise he will have to resign himself.

+"The decision to appoint to a key security position a man with any, even if only casual, business ties to Redl is incomprehensible.
+By doing so, Rakusan has nevertheless given the opposition its first real argument to support the suspicion that the Redl wing still has influence in STAN, even over the chairman and head of a key power ministry," wrote Jan Molacek in a commentary for daily Denik N.

 Rakusan has been under pressure since the police raid pushed the affair to the headlines of the country’s media and prompted the resignations of STAN founding figures Petr Gazdik from the post of the minister of education and STAN deputy chair, and MEP Stanislav Polcak from the party.
-Head of Czech Post CEO Roman Knap was also dismissed over his links to Redl.
+Head of Czech Post CEO Roman Knap was also dismissed over his alleged links to Redl.

 Both politicians confirmed they had been in regular contact with Redl but denied any wrongdoing.
 Gazdik remains a regular legislator and STAN party member.